Member, Maternal & Child Health Research Institute (MCHRI)

 Honors & Awards

-MCHRI Postdoctoral Fellow, Stanford Maternal and Child Health Research Institute (2020-2022)
+MCHRI Postdoctoral Fellowship, Stanford Maternal and Child Health Research Institute (2020-2022)

-Dean's Postdoctoral Fellow, Stanford University School of Medicine (2020)
+Dean's Postdoctoral Fellowship, Stanford University School of Medicine (2020)

 Ph.D., National Centre for Biological Sciences, India, Biochemistry and Biophysics (2018)

 B.Sc., University of Delhi, India, Biochemistry (2007)